huntforhomesaz/cleanout2closing-site/content/pages/service-inherited-and-probate-property.md

 I document what I see with photos and simple notes.
 This becomes the foundation for decisions about what work is needed and what can be left alone.

-### Step 3 â€“ Build a clear, written plan from today to closing
+### Step 3 — Build a clear, written plan from today to closing

 Once we have the legal picture and the property picture, I put them together into a straightforward plan.